TAKE YOUR REST IN THE LORD

 You will always experience inward rest, overflowing joy, and peace that surpass all understanding in spite of your circumstances if you truly know and deeply believe that the Lord Jesus loves you unconditionally and infinitely, and has won for you a complete victory through His death and resurrection.

-You will not lose your sleep, peace, rest or joy over any spiritual, physical, financial, physical, or emotional need if you truly know and believe that God has already blessed you with every spiritual blessing in the heavenly places in Christ and that all things are now yours in Christ (Eph.
+You will not lose your sleep, peace, rest or joy over any spiritual, physical, financial, physical, or emotional needs if you truly know and believe that God has already blessed you with every spiritual blessing in the heavenly places in Christ and that all things are now yours in Christ (Eph.
 1:3, 1 Cor.
 3:21-22, Rom.
 8:17, 2 Pet.
 1:3).

 Prayer: My Dear Heavenly Father, thank You for all the divine provisions You have made available for me in Christ so that I may have a foretaste of the eternal bliss awaiting me in heaven.
 From today, I cease from my toiling, worries, anxieties and fears, and I enter into the Lord’s rest, in Jesus’ name.
 Amen.